Paul’s words in his epistle to the Romans are among the most well-known and most quoted in the Bible:

 “And we know that all things work together for good to those who love God, to those who are the called according to His purpose.”
 Romans 8:28.

-Then the verse is fulfilled: “In everything give thanks …” 1 Thessalonians 5:18.
-“In everything that is good give thanks …” That’s not what’s written.
+But if we believe in this verse, then the verse in 1 Thessalonians 5:18 is also fulfilled: “In everything give thanks …” “In everything that is good give thanks …?”
+That’s not what’s written.
 It says: “In everything give thanks.”
 Both “bad” and good.
 That’s how thankful you’ll be, if you believe in Romans 8:28.
 It’s also written, “Rejoice in the Lord always.
 Again I will say, rejoice!”
 Philippians 4:4.
 This isn’t possible without believing in Romans 8:28.
-But if I believe in Romans 8:28 I can’t do anything else.
-Then I’m always ecstatically happy.

 “He who has My commandments and keeps them, it is he who loves Me.
 And he who loves Me will be loved by My Father, and I will love him and manifest Myself to him.”
 John 14:21.

 Do you believe that all things work together for good to those who love God?
 If we unequivocally affirm what we believe, then we keep His commandments, and no possible circumstance, good or “bad,” would hinder the life of Christ from being manifested in our mortal body.
 (2 Corinthians 4:10-11)

 Believing in Romans 8:28 will lead to the fact that I do not give in to the temptation to:

 - Feel insulted.

 - Lose my self-control.

 - Complain about anything.

 - Become dissatisfied.